 However, there are two strands of legal responsibility with regard to asbestos in the UK.
 These affect people who have duty holder responsibilities, and those who have a more general 'duty of care'.
 These have different consequences:

 Duty holders.
-The Control of Asbestos Regulations 2012 confers a range of specific obligations on the individual duty holder.
-These include investigating for the presence of asbestos containing materials (ACMs), recording the findings, and implementing a management plan, including the proper ongoing supervision of the ACMs, and notifying all those involved during any refurbishment or demolition work.
+The The Control of Asbestos Regulations 2012: 2nd Edition 2013 (CAR 2012/2013) confers a range of specific obligations on the individual duty holder.
+These include investigating for the presence of asbestos containing materials (ACMs), recording the findings, and implementing a management plan, and notifying all those involved during any refurbishment or demolition work.
 Additionally, there is a need to ensure that proper asbestos awareness training is given to staff who are likely to come into contact with ACMs.
 This primarily affects non-domestic property, but private property can sometimes be affected (see Categories of property likely to suggest duty holding responsibilities below.
 It is to helping these duty holders fulfil their legal obligations that AV Asbestos's management services are primarily aimed.
 The other sections of this article mainly look at the requirements of being the duty holder.

 If you are responsible for the maintenance of a building then you are pretty much guaranteed to be the asbestos duty holder for that building.
 You maybe the owner, the leaseholder, landlord, a sub-letter, or a maintenance manager but the duty is the same.